 - For minor burns, following first aid with cold running water

 - To soften cuticles and prevent nail fungus

-- Between the toes, to prevent tinea
+- Between the toes, to help with foot conditions

-- As a nappy rash treatment
+- For help with nappy rash

 Why is NZ’s UV so high?